pagkly/Zed/Investopedia3/What Is a Testamentary Trust.md

 What Is a Testamentary Trust?
 ## What Is a Testamentary Trust?

-A testamentary trust is a trust that is established in accordance with the instructions contained in a [last will and testament](https://www.investopedia.com/terms/l/last-will-and-testament.asp).
+A testamentary trust is a trust that is established in accordance with the instructions contained in a [[last will and testament]](https://www.investopedia.com/terms/l/last-will-and-testament.asp).
 A will could have more than one testamentary trust.
 The trustee named is responsible for managing and distributing the trustor's assets to the beneficiaries as directed in the will.

 Sometimes called a will trust, the testamentary trust is irrevocable.